grunjol/nobin-debian-installer/README.md

 npm install nobin-debian-installer --save-dev
 ```

-Once installed, it may be executed with this line of JavaScript:
+Once installed, it may be executed with:

 ### Usage